benjamin852/Gmp-Distribution/README.md

 ### GMP Demo

+Send ERC20 token to multiple (or single) receiver addresses across two chains using Axelar.

 To use this

 1. Create a .env file and input your private key for an address that has some testnet funds on Ethereum and Polygon